PaNOSC-ViNYL/ase/doc/ase/calculators/emt.rst

 just for fun!

-The potential takes a single argument, ``fixed_cutoff`` (default: False).
+The potential takes a single argument, ``fixed_cutoff`` (default: True).
 If set to False, the global cutoff is chosen from the largest atom present in the simulation, if True it is chosen from the largest atom in the parameter table.
 False gives the behaviour of the Asap code and